MaxxtonGroup/statuscake-app/readme.md

 # Introduction
-Simple Ionic2 app which shows Statuscake.com tests.
+Simple Ionic app which shows Statuscake.com tests.
 Useful for easy lookup of possible uptime problems.

 # Features
 * configure your account and favorite test tags